shicy17/PFD/README.md

 # PFD
-Polarity-focused denoising methods (PFD) for event cameras.
+This is an official implementation of Polarity-focused denoising methods (PFD) for event cameras.